GuidesHow To'sHow To Vertical Mount Your GPU

 Does a vertically mounting graphics card eliminate GPU sag completely?

-Vertically mounting a GPU eliminates GPU sag by a significant degree as long as the vertical mount bracket is not cheap and flimsy.
+Vertically mounting a GPU eliminates GPU sag significantly as long as the vertical mount bracket is not cheap and flimsy.
 This is especially true if it is not touching the PC case and is lifted in the air.
-This leads to a stretch on the attached PCIe riser cable.
-A stretched cable can pull on the PCIe slot and cause the same sagging effect.

 Can I vertically mount a liquid-cooled GPU?

-Yes, a liquid-cooled GPU can be mounted vertically in the same way as a regular GPU.
+A liquid-cooled GPU can be mounted vertically like a regular GPU.

 Was our article helpful? 👨💻